You are here

 - Historic breadth requirement (HB): One course that focuses on an historic period before the 20th century.
 Courses fulfilling this requirement are marked with an HB in the Class Roster.

 - Courses designated GHB will satisfy both breadth requirements.

 - Distribution and major courses may overlap with the breadth requirements.

 - AP, IB and A-Level credits may not be used to meet breadth requirements.

 5. Major: Requirements will vary by department.
 See also the Thinking About a Major section of this website.

-6. Electives: Four or five courses (totaling at least 15 credits), not used to fulfill other requirements and not in the major field.
+6. Electives: Four or five courses (totaling at least 15 credits), not used to fulfill other requirements (except for Breadth) and not in the major field.
 If you major in more than one subject, you are exempted from this requirement.
 Note: AP, IB, A-Level and transfer credits may be used to meet the elective requirement.